 "Chile and crypto taxes"

-According to http://www.latercera.com/negocios/noticia/sii-define-tratamiento-tributario-las-criptomonedas-chile/87129/ our current Chilean tax norm refers very little on the existence of digital currencies, this has made it very difficult to rule on crypto taxes.
-Regarding crypto, “SII indicates that in accordance with Chilean legislation, they cannot be considered a currency, similar to what the Central Bank of Chile proposed at the time, since to do so they require legal recognition as such”.
+According to Latercera.com, our current Chilean tax norm scarcely refers to the existence of digital currencies; this has made it very difficult to rule on crypto taxes.
+Regarding crypto, SII indicates that, in accordance with Chilean legislation, they cannot be considered a currency.
+This is similar to what the Central Bank of Chile proposed at the time since if they did recognize them, they would require legal recognition as such.

-The Chilean newspaper La Tercera interviewed Javier Jaque, an EY Tax Consultancy partner "the income law is very broad to define what income is, stating that it is any increase in equity”.
-According to our SII, a cryptocurrency enters that lien, and must be declared as any other income.
+The Chilean newspaper La Tercera interviewed Javier Jaque, an EY Tax Consultancy partner, and he said, "The income law is very broad to define what income is, stating that it is any type of increase in equity."
+According to the SII, a cryptocurrency enters that lien and must be declared as any other income.

-Hoped you enjoyed it, feel free to comment.
+Hoped you enjoyed it!
+Feel free to comment.